alphagov/calendars/README.md

 ### Dependencies

-- [panopticon](https://github.com/alphagov/panopticon): this app sends data to panopticon to register URLs and for search indexing.
+- [panopticon](https://github.com/alphagov/panopticon): this app sends data to panopticon to register URLs.
+- [rummager](https://github.com/alphagov/rummager): this app indexes its pages for search via Rummager.
 - [publishing-api](https://github.com/alphagov/publishing-api): this app sends data to the content-store.

 ### Additional information

 #### Publishing to GOV.UK

 - `bundle exec rake panopticon:register` will send the calendars to panopticon.
+Panopticon will register the URL.

+#### Search indexing

-Panopticon will register the URL and send the data to Rummager for indexing in search.
+- `bundle exec rake rummager:index_all` will send the data to Rummager for indexing in search.

 #### Generate bank holidays JSON